ArianArsenal/Python-Playground/README.md

-# Python-ZeroToHero-
+# Python
-This repo is just the journey of me learning Python as someone who had worked with C and Java before
+This repo is just a repo of learning Python as someone who had worked with C and Java before